-When selling certain pet products on Amazon and other marketplaces, you may need to issue an SDS prior to importing and selling the product.
+When selling certain pet products on Amazon and other marketplaces, you may need to issue an SDS before importing and selling the product.

 Here are some examples of pet products that require you to provide SDS:

-If you are not sure how to prepare and SDS for your pet products, ECHA provides guidance to facilitate the implementation of SDS for REACH.
+If you are not sure how to prepare an SDS for your pet products, ECHA provides guidance to facilitate the implementation of SDS for REACH.

 On their website, you can find useful SDS information such as:

 - Who should compile an SDS

 - SDS format

 - How to ensure consistency and completeness of SDS